How to Reduce Grocery Bill And Keep Eating Healthy?

 13. Bring Your Own Bag

 It all started simple and small.
-Rather little things can help you save money over time.
+Instead, little things can help you save money over time.
 Although you can save about 30-40 cents on bags per shopping trip, savings are savings.
-Moreover, some stores can even give you an additional discount for bringing your own reusable bags.
+Moreover, some stores can even give you an additional discount for bringing your reusable bags.
 Thus, you can not only save more money but also contribute to the protection of the environment.

 14. Pick Produce Wisely